una/personal-goals/happy-moments/happy-moments.md

 Ryan and I kicked ass at work today, teaming up to make an encapsulated SVG animated Watson logo that responded to JS triggers!

 04/08/2015
+---
+I chatted with Rebecca today about her vision for the brand of her new podcast.
+I started designing immediately, playing with CSS blend modes and animation :D fun fun

+04/09/2015
+---
+Today I went to Curra's and had a great lunch with my Watson team to commemorate my last day there right before I flew home and surprised my Mom.
+We had margaritas and mexican food: my two favorites (the margs were fantastic)

+04/10/2015
+---
+I saw Liza today!
+We met up for coffee and caught up and I got to meet her new boyfriend and it was wonderful :)

+04/11/2015
+---
+I judged colorwar at Bitcamp today.
+It was definitely fun to do some live commentary on peoples' hacks.

+04/12/2015
+---
+I woke up to Lucy (my dog who lives with my parents in Baltimore) sleeping at my feet today in my bed (which I don't experience very often anymore).
+She always makes me happy :)